David Beckham: 2006 FIFA World Cup

-Post 2006 World Cup
+Post-2006 World Cup

 On 26 May 2007, McClaren announced that Beckham would be recalled to the England squad for the first time since stepping down as their captain.
 Beckham started against Brazil in England's first match at the new Wembley Stadium and put in a positive performance.
 In the second half, he set up England's goal converted by captain John Terry.
 It looked as though England would claim victory over Brazil, but newcomer Diego equalised in the dying seconds.
 In England's next match, a Euro 2008 qualifier against Estonia, Beckham sent two trademark assists for Michael Owen and Peter Crouch, helping England to prevail 3–0.
 Beckham had assisted in three of England's four total goals in those two games, and he stated his desire to continue to play for England after his move to Major League Soccer.

 On 22 August 2007, Beckham played in a friendly for England against Germany, becoming the first to play for England while with a non-European club team.
 On 21 November 2007, Beckham earned his 99th cap against Croatia, setting up a goal for Peter Crouch to tie the game at 2–2.
 Following the 2–3 loss, England failed to qualify for the Euro 2008 Finals.
-Despite this, Beckham said that he has no plans to retire from international football and wanted to continue playing for the national team.
+Despite this, Beckham said that he had no plans to retire from international football and wanted to continue playing for the national team.
 After being passed over by new England coach and Beckham's former manager at Real Madrid, Fabio Capello, for a friendly against Switzerland which would have given him his hundredth cap; Beckham admitted that he was not in shape at the time, as he had not played a competitive match in three months.